chiyahn/rMSWITCH/README.md

 Overview
 --------
-rMSWITCH is an R package for robust and dynamic estimation of various Markov regime-switching models, for both regime-switching in intercept (MSI) and in mean (MSM) cases.
+rMSWITCH is an R package for estimation and statistical testing for the number regimes of various Markov regime-switching models, including both regime-switching in intercept (MSI) and in mean (MSM) models.
 The package is currently under development.

 Installing rMSWITCH
 ------------